savascem/savascem/README.md

-Jr. Data Scientist || Geomatic Engineer

-- 🔭 I’m currently working on Data Scientist.
+# About Me

+My name is Cem Savas.
+I'm a Jr Data Scientist from Turkiye.

-- 🌱 I’m currently learning Machine Learning, Deep Learning and Django.
+I'm interested in Machine Learning and Deep Learning.

+I also enjoy working on web scraping and using Django framework.